ben-platt23/Chess/README.md

 #### -If the move would place the current teams king into check, an error window will popup and the current team will have to input a move that doesn't put their king into check.
 #### -If no legal move can be found, then the team currently in check has been mated and loses.

-### Also all the code was written in the same file because tkinter is weird with having different files/classes.
-To compensate I tried to organize the sections better.
 ### Features not included (for simplicities sake):
 #### -En passant move for pawns
 #### -Stalemate match result